elibroftw/blog.elijahlopez.ca/content/posts/best-qr-code-scanner-android.md

 tags:
   - mobile
   - tech
-summary: "This post recommends 'QR Code & Barcode Scanner by QR Easy' as the best QR code scanner for Android.
+summary: "'QR Code & Barcode Scanner' by QR Easy is best QR code scanner for Android.
 Its key advantages are fast startup, rapid scanning, and automatic link opening (a setting which may need adjustment)."
 ---

 Thank goodness as of Pixel 7 or whatever, Android users don't need to install QR code apps and can just use the camera app.